-Dr. Vrkljan is an Associate Professor in the School of Rehabilitation Science.
-While working as an occupational therapist at the Chatham-Kent Health Alliance in Chatham, ON, Dr. Vrkljan learned just how important driving an automobile was to her patients, particularly her older clients.
+Dr. Vrkljan is a Professor in the School of Rehabilitation Science.
+While working as an occupational therapist at the Chatham-Kent Health Alliance in Chatham, Ontario, Dr. Vrkljan learned just how important driving an automobile was to her patients, particularly her older clients.
 The lack of research evidence to address the issue of driving for older Canadians propelled her to completed her doctorate in Rehabilitation Science.

 Dr. Vrkljan's area of research is in driver rehabilitation and community mobility across the lifespan as well as technology use and participation in older adulthood.